Ultrasonographer - Full-Time

 Medical Associates Clinic is hiring an Ultrasonographer to join their Radiology Department.
-This position can be full-time, part-time, temporary, or PRN!
 This is a high volume department seeking a candidate with strong ultrasound skills!

 Schedule: Ultrasonographers cover hours Monday through Friday from 7:00 am to 5:00 pm.
-We are open to exploring full-time, part-time, temporary or PRN schedules!
 No weekends, no holidays, no call!

 Location: East Campus (1000 Langworthy) and West Campus (1500 Associates Drive)

 - Single or Family Health Insurance with discounted premium rates for wellness program participation

 - 401k with immediate matching (50% on the dollar up to 7% of pay) + additional annual Profit Sharing